-- 1. The dissertation proposal should consist of a minimum of the Methods and Expanded Literature Review sections as well as a plan for data collection.
-This should be a not-too-rough draft of the final version to be included in the dissertation. - 2.
-A complete copy of the proposal will be distributed to the entire committee, and a one page abstract of the proposal distributed to all Psychology faculty at least two weeks prior to the proposal date.
+1. The dissertation proposal should consist of a minimum of the Methods and Expanded Literature Review sections as well as a plan for data collection.
+This should be a not-too-rough draft of the final version to be included in the dissertation.

+2. A complete copy of the proposal will be distributed to the entire committee, and a one page abstract of the proposal distributed to all Psychology faculty at least two weeks prior to the proposal date.
 The abstract should be headed by listing the names of the student and the committee members, the title, the place, the date, and the time of the proposal meeting.
 At the proposal meeting, to which all faculty and graduate students are invited, a full critical evaluation of the proposed research will be conducted.
 The student's dissertation committee will use the Dissertation) Proposal Checklist to evaluate the quality of the research proposal.
 An 88% score is needed for the dissertation proposal to be approved.
-Any changes required by the committee must be incorporated into the proposal.
-Only when an approved proposal has been signed by the entire committee, and a copy filed with the Department Chairperson (i.e., placed in the student's folder) will the student be permitted to proceed.
+Any changes required by the committee, and a copy filed with the Department Chairperson (i.e., placed in the student's folder) will the student be permitted to proceed.
 Any subsequent changes in the proposed research will require approval of the committee and the filing of an approved amendment (initialed by the committee) with the Department Chairperson (student's folder).